Injury and Condition Modification Guide

 2. Accept the limits of group instruction: Group classes are not appropriate settings for you to receive customized, therapeutic advice on how to treat your injury/condition with yoga.
 So if you have an injury/condition, try a private yoga therapy session instead.

 3. Avoid areas of pain: If you have a physical ailment in a certain area of the body, you may wish to avoid poses that involve that area entirely during group yoga classes.
 Instead, try focusing on poses that help strengthen and stretch surrounding areas.
-For example, if you have knee pain, you may benefit from strengthening and stretching the quads, hamstrings and other nearby muscles.
+For example, if you have knee pain, you may benefit from strengthening and stretching the quads, hamstrings and other nearby muscles to help possibly relieve pressure on the knee joint.
 Or if you have back pain, you may benefit from engaging the abdominal muscles and stretching the hips and shoulders.

-4. Ease out: Don’t go as “deeply” into a pose.
+4. Ease out, decrease duration and increase repetition: Don’t go as “deeply” into a pose.
 For instance, in a forward fold try to focus on lengthening the spine rather than folding deeply into the bend.
+You can also choose to hold any pose for a shorter period of time, regardless of what the teacher cues.
+You may also benefit more by repeating a posture a few times, holding it for just a breath or two each time you repeat it.

 5. Evenly distribute weight and try padding: Decrease pressure on any one part of the body by distributing weight more evenly to more points, and consider using a blanket for padding.
 For instance, in lunge pose, ground the back knee to distribute weight more evenly and, if desired, place a blanket under the back knee (see picture above right).

-6. Find a safe resting pose: Some instructors offer child’s pose (see picture below right) as a resting pose but if this puts too much pressure on your hips and knees, pick any other comfortable, sustainable position you like.
+6. Find a safe resting pose: Some instructors offer child’s pose (see picture below right) as a resting pose but if this puts too much pressure on your hips, neck, ankles, knees, or any other part of the body, just pick any other comfortable, sustainable position you like.
 You should feel free to return to your resting pose at any time during a group yoga class, no matter what the teacher says.
 A successful practice is a safe one!

 Here are some general ideas about modifying types of yoga poses, but please remember none of this constitutes medical advice and that you are practicing at your own risk: